joeroe/rpaleoclim/README.md

     global land areas](https://www.nature.com/articles/sdata2018254).
     *Scientific Data* 5, 180254. <doi:10.1038/sdata.2018.254>

-And the original papers for the individual climatologies used.
+As well as the original papers for the individual climatologies used.